 So, if we do not have free will, then what do we make of this parade of a seemingly free and willful life?
 Is it just an illusion of self-guided action, decision, and personal mandate?
 I expect it is...

 Of course, the Homunculus makes choices, we all experience this apparent will every day as the thing which makes us suspect we are free.
 So, I can leave myself with the impression of an inner man at the helm of my mind, steering the ship and guiding the course.
-But could that inner person ever make any choice other than that choices which it will?
+But could that inner person ever make any choice other than those choices which it will?
 That is the key.
-And my current answer–and I will admit I have no good reason other than because I simply think so–is no, the Homunculus can never decide any choice other than the choices it will.
-It is locked into every decision by the grand machinations of the cosmos (part of me utterly rebels at the typing of these words–and I'm glad it does as there is a tone of nonsense in them which I need to address).
+And my current answer—and I will admit I have no good reason other than because I simply think so—is no, the Homunculus can never decide any choice other than the choices it will.
+It is locked into every decision by the grand machinations of the cosmos (part of me utterly rebels at the typing of these words—and I'm glad for the realization as there is a tone of nonsense in them which I need to address).

 The question of consciousness should depend on just what consciousness is:

 The state of being awake and aware of one's surroundings

 The awareness or perception of something by a person